-David Foster, renowned musician, songwriter, composer, arranger and producer, has been awarded the 2019 Humanitarian Award Presented by Music Canada.
+David Foster, renowned musician, songwriter, composer, arranger and producer, has been awarded the 2019 Humanitarian Award.

 The award honours Foster’s lifelong dedication to philanthropy through his support of hundreds of charities, including his own non-profit organization, The David Foster Foundation, which raises organ donation awareness and provides financial support to Canadian families in need of life-saving transplants.